 Students are eligible for an academic "clean slate" starting with the first semester after returning to the school.
-Grades from previously taken courses are not included in the calculation of the GPA, nor will previously taken courses be applied against the 150% maximum time frame.
-However, the courses taken prior to readmission will be listed on the student's transcript.
+Grades from previously taken courses are not included in the calculation of the GPA, however the previously taken courses will be applied against the 150% maximum time frame and these scores will be included in evaluating student's satisfactory academic progress.
+The courses taken prior to readmission will be listed on the student's transcript.